Chris Heighington: Cronulla-Sutherland Sharks

-In Round 1 of the 2013 NRL season, Heighington made his club début for the Cronulla-Sutherland Sharks against the Gold Coast Titans playing off the interchange bench in the 12-10 win at Remondis Stadium.
-He played in all of the Sharks 26 matches and scored 1 try.
+In round 1 of the 2013 NRL season, Heighington made his club début for the Cronulla-Sutherland Sharks against the Gold Coast Titans playing off the interchange bench in the 12-10 win at Remondis Stadium.
+He played in all of Cronulla's 26 matches and scored one try.

 In an effort to motivate his 2016 Sharks teammates to win their first premiership, Heighington bet them his foreskin: he promised to subject himself to being circumcised if his team won.

 In 2016, he came off the bench in Cronulla's first premiership win 14-12 over the Melbourne Storm for his second premiership victory.

 Heighington played his 300th game on 1 April 2017, saying, "It’s hard to believe I’m on the same list of 300-game players as him.
-To see my name alongside Brad Fittler, Darren Lockyer, Terry Lamb, Andrew Ettinghausen, and many more, I’m just so grateful."
+To see my name alongside Brad Fittler, Darren Lockyer, Terry Lamb, Andrew Ettingshausen, and many more, I’m just so grateful."
 As of April 2017, Heighington was one of only three current NRL players to have eclipsed 300 NRL games, the others being Melbourne's Cooper Cronk and Cameron Smith.

 Newcastle Knights

-After 116 games with the Sharks, Heighington signed a 1-year contract with the Newcastle Knights starting in 2018.
+After 116 games with the Sharks, Heighington signed a one-year contract with the Newcastle Knights starting in 2018.

-In round 1 of the 2018 season, Heighington made his début for the Knights in their 19-18 golden point extra-time win over the Manly Warringah Sea Eagles.
+In round 1 of the 2018 season, Heighington made his début for Newcastle in their 19-18 golden point extra-time win over the Manly Warringah Sea Eagles.

 On 31 July 2018, Heighington announced that the 2018 season would be his last after a 16-season career.
-He has played over 330 professional games with 3 clubs, winning a premiership with the Tigers in 2005, and the Sharks in 2016.
+He has played over 330 professional games with 3 clubs, winning a premiership with the Wests Tigers in 2005, and the Cronulla-Sutherland Sharks in 2016.